 Scholarships will be reassessed annually, and their continuance is subject on the successful candidate exhibiting satisfactory commitment and attitude towards their own progress.

 The application process is as follows:

-1) Pupils wishing to apply for a Music Scholarship should complete the application form.
+1) Iinternal and external candidates wishing to apply for a Music Scholarship should complete the application form.
 External candidates should meet the standard entry requirements for entry to the school.